Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 What Not to Wear

-Knowing what to avoid is very important.
+Knowing what to skip is just as important.

 - Swimwear or bikinis